mapzen/ios/README.md

 The Mapzen iOS SDK is a thin wrapper that packages up everything you need to use Mapzen services in your iOS applications.

-We recently released our beta version of the SDK, version 0.2.0.
-The API at this point is fairly stable and we'd welcome feedback from the community on its usage.
-Feature requests are also welcome; label it appropriately as an ["Enhancement"](https://github.com/mapzen/ios/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) and be aware we probably won't be able to implement it until after launch at this point.
+We welcome feedback from the community on its usage.
+Feature requests are also welcome; label it appropriately as an ["Enhancement"](https://github.com/mapzen/ios/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).
 Feel free to also reach out to us using any of the other channels we have available on https://mapzen.com/.

 ## Usage
 Everything you need to get going using the Mapzen SDK